Pause, rewind, play: When the Tiger oozed class and confidence - a rare interview of MAK Pataudi

 Long after his playing days were over, Pataudi appeared for an interview on a show called Anmol Ratan.
 The video of the interview, shared by a YouTube channel called Broadcast Imaging, shows the legendary cricketer opening up on an array of topics, including how he got the Indian team’s captaincy at such a young age and the accident that damaged his eye.

-Here are some excerpts:
+Here are excerpts:

 Introduction to cricket